karafka/rdkafka-ruby/README.md

 [librdkafka](https://github.com/edenhill/librdkafka/).
 It wraps the production-ready C client using the [ffi](https://github.com/ffi/ffi) gem and targets Kafka 1.0+ and Ruby versions under security or active maintenance.
-We remove the Ruby version from our CI builds if they become EOL.
+We remove a Ruby version from our CI builds when they become EOL.

 `rdkafka` was written because of the need for a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
 AppSignal runs it in production on very high-traffic systems.